opac-teach/graphql/server-apollo/README.md

-A demonstation of a music GraphQL API server.
+A demonstration of a music GraphQL API server.

 ## Development